XWangLabTHU/cfDNApipe/README.md

 ## Section 6: A Basic Quality Control: Fragment Length Distribution
 The fragment length distribution of cfDNA contains important information like nucleosome positioning and tissue-of-origin.
 For example, [Jahr *et al.*](https://cancerres.aacrjournals.org/content/61/4/1659.short) found that DNA fragments produced by apoptosis illustrate peaks around 180bp and its multiples, whereas necrosis results in much longer fragments.
-[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) report the fragment length peaks corresponding to nucleosomes (~147 bp) and chromatosomes (nucleosome + linker histone; ~167 bp).
+[Snyder, *et al.*](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue) report the fragment length peaks corresponding to nucleosomes (~147 bp) and chromosomes (nucleosome + linker histone; ~167 bp).
 Besides, based on [Mouliere, *et al.*](https://www.tandfonline.com/doi/abs/10.1517/14712598.2012.688023) and [Jiang, *et al.*](https://www.sciencedirect.com/science/article/abs/pii/S016895251630004X), necrosis results in much longer fragments, usually > 1000bp.
-Therfore, longer fragments may reveal the signal from necrosis.
+Therefore, longer fragments may reveal the signal from necrosis.

-In this section, we will show how to generate fragment length distribution figure and related statistics.
+In this section, we will show how to generate fragment length distribution figures and related statistics.

 *<font color=red>Note:</font> Be aware that default parameters in alignment is set to filter reads longer than 500bp.
 Therefore, if users want to remain these reads, set <font color=green>"-X"</font> in bowtie2 and bismark class.
 For example, <font color=green>other_params={"-X": 2000}</font> means that the maximum insert size for valid paired-end alignments is 2000bp.*